 Quality trout fishing is available at Rampart Reservoir and Manitou Lake.
-Both areas are stocked regularly by the Colorado Division of Wildlife (fee required).
+Both areas are stocked regularly by the Colorado Parks and Wildlife (fee required).
 Numerous streams and lakes offer anglers a wide variety of fishing spots.
 Weekly fishing report

 To obtain specific information on recreational opportunities, purchase maps, permits or books, please visit the Pikes Peak Ranger District office.